Hi there!

 Once you make it to Grotto Falls, you have the chance to walk behind waterfalls.

-See more about this Smoky Mountains activity: Grotto Falls
+See more about Grotto Falls.

 7. Ephraim Bales Cabin